BytecodeDL/metadata-model/README.md

-This library models code metadata.
+This library models code as metadata that can be used for applications such as code navigation, high-level code structure analysis, or IDE integration.

 Currently, two metadata models are provided: